openresty/replace-filter-nginx-module/README.markdown

 **phase:** *output body filter*

-Specifies the regex pattern and text to be replaced, with an optional regex flags.
+Specifies the regex pattern and text to be replaced, with optional regex flags.

-By default, the filter topped matching after the first match is found.
+By default, the filter stops matching after the first match is found.
 This behavior can be changed by specifying the `g` regex option.

 The following regex options are supported:

 * `g`

-    for global search and substituion (default off)
+    for global search and substitution (default off)
 * `i`

     for case-insensitive matching (default off)